It’s easy to overlook the role MIG welding gas plays in creating a solid weld.

 Oxygen, nitrogen, and hydrogen added in small amounts provide useful characteristics for specific applications

-MIG welding gases include both inert—gases that don’t combine (react) with any known substance—such as argon and helium, and active (reactive, oxidizing) gases.
+MIG shielding gases include both inert—gases that don’t combine (react) with any known substance—such as argon and helium, and active (reactive, oxidizing) gases.

 With other metals, we get better results with active gases such as carbon dioxide, or blends that include active and inert.